Fantastic artwork surrounds us.

 Although not prominently highlighted in pop culture, it has been featured in film and television.
 It made its first appearance in the 1950s Kirk Douglas film A Lust for Life and was shown in a 21st-century episode of Dr. Who.

 Despite its lack of movie fame, the imagery in the painting is hard to forget.
 The bright yellows of the café lights are a splendid juxtaposition against the dark alley and dark blue sky.
-The energetic brushstrokes that Van Gogh is known for make the café come to life, letting viewers feel like they are there at the café.
+The energetic brushstrokes that Van Gogh is known for making the café come to life, letting viewers feel like they are there at the café.

 Café Terrace at Night is on display at the Kroller-Muller Museum, Otterlo